wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/target-info-and-retroreflection.rst

 --------

 .. image:: images/target-info-and-retroreflection/lighting.png
+  :alt: A green ring light around a camera.

 We have seen that the retro-reflective tape will not shine unless a light source is directed at it, and the light source must pass very near the camera lens or the observer’s eyes.
 While there are a number of ways to accomplish this, a very useful type of light source to investigate is the ring flash, or ring light, shown above.
 It places the light source directly on or around the camera lens and provides very even lighting.
 Because of their bright output and small size, LEDs are particularly useful for constructing this type of device.